-- It now get a bit complicated but bear with me as it leads to the founding of the Royal Academy. - First The Society of Artists of Great Britain was founded in 1761 as Joshua Reynolds and other artists wanted greater control over exhibitions than William Shipley's Society of Arts allowed.
-In 1765, the Society, then comprising 211 members, obtained a Royal Charter as the "Incorporated Society of Artists of Great Britain".
-It continued exhibiting until 1791 when it was dissolved.
-From 1761 to 1783 it was called the 'Free Society of Artists'. - The Society of Arts split following a leadership dispute between two leading architects, Sir William Chambers (1723-1796, Somerset House) and James Paine (1717-1789, over 90 building works including Richmond, Chertsey and Kew bridges, and the second Walton bridge of six, Canaletto painted the first Walton bridge). - The Society of Arts continued, run by Thomas Paine. - The Royal Academy of Arts was founded in December 1768 thanks to William Chambers's strong connections with George III.
-William Chambers persuaded Joshua Reynolds to join and he became the first President.
-The Royal Academy was also supported by Richard Wilson, Benjamin West and Paul
+- This is Joshua Reynolds who with some other artists broke away from Shipley's Society of Arts and formed the Society of Artists of Great Britain (in 1761), a confusingly similar name. - Four years later, (in 1765) his Society then comprising 211 members obtained a Royal Charter (as the "Incorporated Society of Artists of Great Britain").
+(It continued exhibiting until 1791 when it was dissolved.
+From 1761 to 1783 it was called the 'Free Society of Artists'.) - Meanwhile, Shipley's Society of Arts split following a leadership dispute between two leading architects, Sir William Chambers (1723-1796, Somerset House) and James Paine (1717-1789, over 90 building works including Richmond, Chertsey and Kew bridges, and the second Walton bridge of six, Canaletto painted the first Walton bridge). - James Paine continued to run the society and William Chambers used his strong connections with George III to persuade the King